maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

+* **Version 1.5.2:**
+  * Headless mode support.
+Download Mozilla Firefox and you can use this bot in the background without any interface.
+  * Fixed the connection to the MetaMask success indicator.
 * **Version 1.5.1:**
   * Fixed the problem of the worker version 1.5.0.
 The bot now continues to upload and does not restart the upload from the beginning. **[#107](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/107)**.
 * **Version 1.5.0:**